 Sometimes we just need love.
 Maybe we meet a guy who reminds us of an ex or an old friend.
 Maybe a son or a dad.
 Hell, some guys can even remind us of our moms.
 This doesn’t mean you want to have sex with your mom.
 It just means you may have love you want to give and receive.
 But are you giving it to the first person who’ll take it?
 Sometimes, we ignore the work it takes to get our friendships, family relationships and romantic partnerships where they need to be.
 After all, it’s easier to process and manage an intense and fleeting relationship.

 Does someone remind you of yourself if you were thinner, taller, younger?
 Sometimes, a cute guy at a bar can make you feel special.
 We can sometimes be quick to give away the love we need to give to ourselves to someone else.
 But is it an even exchange for just an orgasm.
 We need to be able to make ourselves feel special.
 To review, sex is great.
 But sometimes those minutes, or hours, scrolling on Grindr should be the time we do something for ourselves.
 The energy and attention we give to someone we are sleeping with could be the love and focus we give ourselves.
 Self-love is vital.
 We may need time to sit with the uncomfortable feelings we are trying to avoid and that’s love.
 Sometimes, we need to love ourselves as we are so we can be who we want to be.
+And have a look at Big Tits at Home as you can find local sluts there that want local sex so it’s a great way to find some awesome tits to play with.

 2. We Want Someone to Hold…Space